sebastian-mora/ruse_website/blogs/gosimplehttp/index.md

 To take it a step further I wanted to add TLS support.
 This should be useful to transfer sensitve files.
 To add TLS change `ListenAndServe` to `ListenAndServeTLS`. `ListenAndServeTLS` requires a the following params `address, tlsCrt, tlsKey, handler`

-To make the program more useful we import the `flags` library which allows the user to configure some of the programs paramters.
+To make the program more useful we import the `flags` library which allows the user to configure some of the programs parameters.

 The last feature I wanted to add was logging.
 This feature is useful if I wanted to debug a connection or use the HTTP server as some type of callback for XSS or SSRF.
 This part was a bit confusing and I had to take a look a StackOverflow.
 A the core the function `logRequest(handler http.Handler) http.Handler` wraps the original http.Handler and acts as a middleware.